A man singing into a microphone.

 • Melbourne

-Have you ever thought, “I’d really like to sing Disney tunes while chomping on duck hearts and swigging craft beer”?
+Have you ever thought, “I’d really like to sing Disney classics while chomping on duck hearts with some craft beer”?
 Well, you’re in luck.
-Heroes, the three-level venue from the crew behind Fancy Hanks, has all your sing-along, South East Asian street food and rooftop cocktail needs covered.
-They've got three private karaoke rooms ($10 per person for a two-hour session) but the open mic-style karaoke lounge is there for those with no shame.
+Heroes is a five-level venue on Bourke Street, and it has all your sing-along, Southeast Asian street food and rooftop cocktail needs covered.
+They've got four private karaoke rooms, but the open mic-style karaoke lounge is there for those with no shame.

 Advertising